alphagov/inside-government-admin-guide/your-account/get-an-account.md

 ---
 layout: default
-title: How to publish content / Get an account
+title: How to publish content / Activate your account
 ---

-## Get an account
+## Activate your account

 We have 2 separate environments, Production and Preview, and you need to create a login on each.
 You'll receive 2 emails inviting you to create these accounts.